ncatlab/nlab-content/pages/2606.md

 What follows may be a slightly different way of looking at the _propositions as types analogy_ than people are used to, so if it's necessary to adjust the title after a while, that's okay, but this name will do for the time being.

-In formal work with the calculi of categories, combinators, and related systems, there is some advantage to performing applications and compositions on the right.
+In formal work with the calculi of categories, combinators, and related systems, there are certain advantages to performing applications and compositions on the right.
 In more casual work one naturally reverts to applications and compositions on the left, creating a call for ways to maintain cross-cultural dialogue between the two conventions.

 Since we are dealing with non-associative calculi (where "non" = n.o.n. = not of necessity), it is necessary to use parentheses for every application and composition or else to establish determinate conventions for leaving the intended associations tacit.